pkadam96/stellar-app-5678/README.md

 Added the hyperlink and search input.
 Stick the navbar section to the webpage that it won’t move while scrolling and stick to the top of the page.

-•	Carousel from Watch Section to Brand Promise
+•	Carousel from Watch Section to Brand Promise:
 Added the Carousel with Next & Previous Buttons.
 Hovering over any product will enlarge the size of the Product and on hovering over the product name, it will change color to create a great user interaction.